-Hey guys, I’m here in Sanya at the moment in China.
+Hey Guys, I’m here in Sanya at the moment in China.
 It’s a bit like “China’s Hawaii”!
 It’s a beautiful Resort and I’m helping Brookfield.

 Brookfield is bringing out a new instrument, which could be bringing some of the higher-end rheological capabilities to a wider audience.
 It really works with my ethos and that of my team back in the UK.

 We’ve been discussing storage modulus and loss modulus a lot in the last few days.
 These were two properties that I found really difficult to get to grips with when I was first learning rheology, so what I’d like to do is to try and give you a sense of what they mean.
 Not so much mathematically but what they really mean in terms of how products handle.
-I’m going to take a rather unscientific approach and let me know what you think.
+I’m going to take a rather unscientific approach and let me know what you think:

 Imagine you have a sponge, like a bathroom sponge or something you would wash your car with.
 Imagine you completely drenched that sponge in water.
-The overall wet soap mass of that sponge has a certain resistance to deformation and we can think of this as the complex modulus we would denote this by G* if we’re working in shear.
+The overall wet soaked mass of that sponge has a certain resistance to deformation and we can think of this as the complex modulus, we would denote this by G* if we’re working in shear.
 Now the sponge itself has a certain rigidity that contributes to the complex modulus and because the sponge is an elastic solid we can think about this contribution as ‘G Prime’/’the storage modulus’ or the ‘elastic modulus’.

 The water also contributes to the overall resistance to deformation, and because water is inelastic, or what we call viscous, we can think about this contribution to the complex modulus as the ‘loss modulus’ or the ‘viscous modulus’.
 Now imagine if we soak the sponge in syrup or honey, or we used a stiffer sponge.
 In both cases the complex modulus would be higher, as a result of the greater elastic or viscous contributions.